jroachgolf84/astronomer-panel-interview/README.md

 ### Daily Operational Data Pipeline
 In addition to running tasks sequentially, Airflow can run tasks in parallel.
 In the `daily_opeartional_view_update` DAG, four SQL queries are run, server-side in parallel, all orchestrated by Airflow.
+Without an orchestration tool like Airflow, Data Engineers would be left to schedule, run, and troubleshoot these pipelines in another manner.

+Note, a new Postgres connection was created, with name `postgres_daily_operational_conn`.
+This was done in a similar manner as before, but a different name was used, to ensure verbosity.

 ## Testing